Home » New York » Statue of Liberty tickets

 Don’t pack a lot, and that too in large coolers because large packages don’t make it past the security.

-Liberty Island and Ellis Island have many beautiful picnic spots to sit down and enjoy a meal with your family.
+Liberty Island and Ellis Island have many beautiful picnic spots where you can sit down and enjoy a meal with your family.

 Keep the weather in mind when you plan the picnic.